Criminal Justice and Criminology Jobs

 You can expect a thorough background investigation which may include a polygraph, possibly a psychological assessment to determine your suitability for the job, and you may go before an oral interview board.
 And, of course, you'll have to complete a police academy and field training successfully.

 There are lots of things that make criminal justice and criminology jobs appealing, both for practical reasons and personally gratifying ones.
 For one thing, you have the opportunity to help and serve others.
 There's also job stability, good pay, and great health and retirement benefits.
 All in all, criminology careers are a great opportunity for satisfying and rewarding work.

 Too often, people immediately associate criminal justice and criminology with law enforcement and investigations.
 In truth, there are many, many career options outside of policing.

 Crime analysts gather and interpret data for all kinds of criminal justice applications.
 Police dispatchers provide the communications support police officers need to do their jobs safely and are the lifeline between people in need and people who can help.
 Other great civilian careers include victims' advocates, forensic scientists, forensic psychologists, and criminologists, to name just a few.

 For law enforcement and special agent careers, the physical fitness assessment is an important component of the hiring process.
-The nature of these jobs sometimes requires physical exertion in order to help other people, capture fleeing suspects and protect yourself.
+The nature of these jobs sometimes requires physical exertion to help other people, capture fleeing suspects and protect yourself.